vnklaimis/FantasyNight-docs/rules/roleplay.rst

 Aircraft crashes
 """""""""""""""""
-In order to improve and force realism in aircrafts, any crash that resulted in death will be transformed into a Character Kill.
+In order to improve and force realism on aircrafts, any crash that resulted in death will be transformed into a Character Kill.
 This only applies to the person in command of the aircraft.

 Infiltrating Organizations
 """"""""""""""""""""""""""